richter43/GPU-ABC/report/paper.md

 is being accessed in a sequential mode, which entails that there will not be any bank conflict.

+# Conclusion

+Through the usage of GPUs lots of computations can be performed in parallel, effectively accelerating the computational time.
+One of the potential applications are relayed in this study.

+The Artificial Bee Colony algorithm is found to be a prime candidate for exploiting the Single Instruction Multiple Data model due to the need of large amount of computations to be performed.

+# Future work

+It's recommended to study further optimizations on the algorithm's workflow.

 \newpage

 # Figures